 Local Businesses and Institutions

-Many types of local businesses—such as grocery stores and restaurants—can serve as site hosts to public EV charging stations.
+Many types of local businesses—such as grocery stores, restaurants, and casinos—can serve as site hosts to public EV charging stations.

-According to the U.S. Department of Energy’s Alternative Fuels Data Center (AFDC), there are currently about 9,500 privately owned but publicly accessible Level 2 charging stations in the United States, with chargers hosted by hotels, restaurants, gas stations, car dealerships, shopping centers, airports, parking lots, banks, and other site hosts.
+According to the U.S. Department of Energy’s AFDC, as of November 2022, there were more than 11,000 privately -owned but publicly -accessible Level 2 charging stations in the United States, with chargers hosted by hotels, restaurants, gas stations, car dealerships, shopping centers, casinos, airports, parking lots, banks, and other site hosts.

 Partnerships Success Story: Customer Spending at a California Retail Store